 “Raven…” Alexandre blushed and pulled her head into her neck.

 “I’ll take it.
-I was going to go until you said something intelligible.”
+I was going to go on until you said something intelligible.”

 “I…what?”
 Alexandre felt a rush through her psyche.
-“Siren don’t say things like that.”
+“Siren don’t say such things.”

 “Fine, I’ll say something mean.”

 “You usually look ragged.
 Half dead with sleep deprivation and stress.
 But today, you look radiant, and you have this cute little dress on instead of…well to be honest, I don’t mind the clothes that show off your figure either.”